friday27/backend-dev/leetcode_note.md

 441\.
 Arranging Coins
 448\.
 Find All Numbers Disappeared in an Array
 455\.
 Assign Cookies
+459\.
+Repeated Substring Pattern
+461\.
+Hamming Distance

+    // By default JavaScript will only replace the first matching value it finds
+    // Use /g to replace all matching characters str.replace(/0/g, '');

+463\.
+Island Perimeter
 476\.
 Number Complement (same as 1009.Complement of Base 10 Integer) (binary !!!)

     const findComplement = function(num) {